Starbucks Iced Passion Tango Tea Lemonade

-Make this easy, caffeine-free Starbucks Iced Passion Tango Tea Lemonade copycat drink at home.
+Make this easy, caffeine-free Starbucks Iced Passion Tango Tea Lemonade at home.
 It’s a fruity, refreshing iced drink that’s made in a few minutes with just 4 ingredients!

-- Passion Tango Tea The tea used in the Starbucks drink is an herbal tea blend of hibiscus flowers, orange peel, rose hips, and passion fruit flavors.
+The Passion Tango Tea used in the Starbucks drink is an herbal tea blend of hibiscus flowers, orange peel, rose hips, and passion fruit flavors.
+The caffeine-free drink is sweetened by the lemonade, which is pre-made and contains sugar.

 - At Starbucks, an iced tea concentrate is used to make the drink.
-This homemade copycat version is made by brewing hot tea using tea bags and then quickly cooled with ice in a cocktail shaker.
-No cocktail shaker at home?
-A jar with tight lid will work just as well.
+This homemade copycat is made by brewing hot tea using tea bags which is then quickly cooled with ice in a cocktail shaker.

 - It takes about 5 minutes to make this drink, including the time to steep the tea.